 You can check out my Vegan Vanilla Cake for inspiration.

 Once the cake is cut into, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
+Eat extra slices within 2 days.

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
+If desired, warm each slice in the microwave for 5-10 seconds; be careful not to burn your mouth.

-If not eating all the extra slices the next day, take the slices wrapped in foil and in the zip top bag and freeze them.
+If not eating all the extra slices within 2 days, take the slices wrapped in foil and place in the zip top bag and freeze them.
+You can keep the slices frozen for up to 30 days.

 When ready to eat, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.
+If desired, warm each slice in the microwave for 5-10 seconds; be careful not to burn your mouth.

-Please leave me a star review below!
+Did you try this recipe?
+Please leave me a ⭐ review below!

-Don’t forget to tag me on Instagram @laneandgreyfare if you make my recipes and follow along on Pinterest!
+Don’t forget to tag me on Instagram @laneandgreyfare and follow along on Pinterest, Facebook and YouTube!
 Enjoy!!!

 Triple Chocolate Layer Cake